 When to start?

 When your child is a baby, you can show them how to behave around others by getting them used to people besides you.
 “Ziah sees her maternal grandparents every week,” says her dad, Hacene.
-“We often invite friends who have kids to the park or the mall, to get her used to seeing other people.
+“We often invite friends who have kids to the park or the mall, to get her used to being around other people.
 She looks at them, smiles, and waves to communicate.”
 When she was 10 months old, Ziah also went to Algeria to meet Hacene’s family.
 “I was happy to see that she was comfortable with my parents and brothers,” he says.
 “For example, my mother carried Ziah on her back in an African-style cloth wrap, and Ziah loved it!”

 Responsibilities

-Giving your toddler small responsibilities is a good way to show them the importance of helping others and working together.
+Giving your little one small responsibilities is a good way to show them the importance of helping others and working together.
 Even though he’s only 2 years old, Gaspard often does small tasks to help his parents.
 “For example, he’ll go get us a diaper or wipes for his little sister,” says Simon-Pierre, Gaspard’s dad.
 “Sometimes he feeds the dogs by pouring kibble into their bowl.
 He’s proud to help!”
 When your child feels capable, they become more confident, which in turn makes them more comfortable reaching out to others.

 Friends